 One of the more fun parts of my “job” is that I have an excuse to reach out to people I’ve been secretly stalking for decades.
-Take last month, for instance, when I met Susan Spungen for breakfast at a Union Square coffee shop.
+Take that time, for instance, when I met Susan Spungen for breakfast at a Union Square coffee shop.
 Spungen spearheaded the food section at Martha Stewart Living twenty years ago.
 We have her to thank for leading the team that put together the Hors D’oeuvres Handbook, which is not only my finger food bible, but the bible of caterers across America.
 When I heard she was coming out with a book on Entertaining – What’s a Hostess to Do? – I set up a date, and over poached eggs and shaved asparagus, downloaded her hard-won wisdom.

 21 Rules for Entertaining

 Culled from What’s a Hostess to Do, by Susan Spungen (and so many thousands more where these came from)

 1. Less can be more.
 Focus on a few beautiful well-conceived, well-prepared dishes.

 2. Unless it’s the holiday, in which case the key word is “bounty.”
 (See above.)

 3. The language you use for your invitation should focus on who you do want at the party (“Join us for a grown-up dinner”) not who you don’t want (“No kids please.”)

 4. For the kids — When in doubt: “Bambini Pasta,” i.e. noodles, spaghetti, penne, whatever you got — with butter and Parm.

 5. Some handy math: On average, assume your guests will have 2 drinks per hour (10 guests x 2 drinks x 2 hours = 40 drinks).
 There are approximately 5 wine glasses per bottle.
 A 1-liter bottle of liquor contains enough for 32 mixed drinks.
 One liter of mixer will make 8 drinks.